 - Remove your oil dipstick so the oil flows faster.

 - Reinstall the drain plug once the oil has completely drained.

-- Remove your engine oil filter and replace with a new filter.
+- Remove your engine oil filter and replace it with a new filter.
 Use a filter wrench to assist with loosening your oil filter.
-Place a light film of fresh oil on the seal of the new filter before installing.
+Place a light film of fresh oil on the seal of the new filter before installing it.

 - Wipe off any spilled oil on your lawn tractor.
 Your tractor will smoke if spilled oil is left to burn off the engine once it gets hot.
 Properly dispose of your used engine oil at a recycling center.
 You can check with your local auto parts store to see if they accept used oil for recycling.